MEET THE TEAM

 Vice President (They/Them)

-Anokhi Patel is a first-generation, womxn of color from Bakersfield, CA. She graduated from Bakersfield High School in 2017 and is currently studying Political Science and Global Studies at the University of California, Berkeley.
-She is a passionate advocate of public education and she seeks to support underserved communities to gain access to higher education.
-She joined Central Valley Scholars to empower marginalized communities and promote higher education, with a specific emphasis on creating pathways to success for non-traditional/system-impacted individuals.
-Through her work at Central Valley Scholars, Anokhi hopes to demonstrate to current students from the Central Valley that they deserve access to higher education and their voices, stories, and struggles deserve to be heard.
+Anokhi Patel is a first-generation, person of color from Bakersfield, CA. They graduated from Bakersfield High School in 2017 and is currently studying Political Science and Global Studies at the University of California, Berkeley.
+They are a passionate advocate of public education and they seek to support underserved communities to gain access to higher education.
+They joined Central Valley Scholars to empower marginalized communities and promote higher education, with a specific emphasis on creating pathways to success for non-traditional/system-impacted individuals.
+Through their work at Central Valley Scholars, Anokhi hopes to demonstrate to current students from the Central Valley that they deserve access to higher education and their voices, stories, and struggles deserve to be heard.

 Event Coordinator (She/Her)

 As a first-generation American, first-generation college student, and Latinx womxn from Fresno, CA, Kathia advocates for the unique plights of underrepresented communities in the Central Valley.
 Kathia is a current undergraduate student studying Sociology and Spanish at UC Berkeley.
 She has been an active member of her community throughout her high school career, organizing for several social justice causes which she brings with her work here at Central Valley Scholars.
 She will work to demystify institutions of higher education, expand the narrative of who can attend these institutions, and alleviate the college application process for marginalized groups in the Central Valley.